What Is Proactive Maintenance?

 5. Look at the Reasons Why Equipment Fails

-Common Causes of Asset Failure (and How to Eliminate Them With Proactive Maintenance)
+Common Causes of Asset Failure and How to Eliminate It

 There are many possible causes of equipment failure.
-An adequate proactive maintenance program can help you identify a cause and find a solution before a breakdown occurs.
+A robust proactive maintenance program will help you identify a cause and find a solution before a breakdown occurs.
 Common causes of asset failure include:

 1. Low-Quality Materials

-It’s always best to buy spare parts and materials from trusted vendors, and to stick to manufacturers’ recommendations.
-High-quality materials may be more expensive up-front, but the higher price typically comes with a high ROI and leads to an increase in uptime.
+It’s always best to buy spare parts and materials from trusted vendors and stick to manufacturer recommendations.
+High-quality materials may be more expensive up-front, but the higher price typically comes with a high ROI (return on investment) and leads to an increase in asset maintainability and uptime.

 2. Maintenance Staff Errors

-Sometimes, the work of different maintenance technicians may differ in terms of quality.
-Make sure that all standard operating procedures (SOPs) are as detailed and up-to-date as possible, and that technicians can follow them without errors.
+Sometimes, the work of different maintenance technicians can differ in terms of quality.
+Make sure all standard operating procedures (SOPs) are as detailed and up-to-date as possible so technicians can follow them without errors.
 Invest in staff training if necessary.

 3. Machine Operator Errors

-Machine operators can make mistakes in the way they use equipment, which can lead to its deterioration and failure.
+Machine operators can make mistakes using equipment, which can lead to equipment deterioration and failure.
 Again, having detailed SOPs and adequate training procedures in place will help eliminate these errors.